-- A central theme of this book (as well as of the other Discworld witch novels) is the contrast between on one side the (female) witches or wiccans, who are in touch with nature, herbs and headology, and on the other side the (male) wizards who are very ceremonial and use elaborate, mathematics-like tools and rituals.
++ A central theme of this book (also found in many of the other Discworld witch novels) is the contrast between on one side the (female) witches or wiccans, who are in touch with nature, herbs and headology, and on the other side the (male) wizards who are very ceremonial and use elaborate, mathematics-like tools and rituals.
 This conflict rather closely mirrors a long-standing feud between occult practitioners in our real world.
 (And all the infighting within each camp occurs in real life, as well.)

 My source for this also mentions that Pratchett's witches, especially, are obvious stereotypes of the kinds of people one can run into at wiccan festivals.

 I have also been informed that it is a common misunderstanding that all witches are wiccan, and that Terry "makes it very clear" that Granny Weatherwax is actually a hedgewitch, which is a completely different form of witchcraft than wicca.